Brett Ormerod: Wrexham

 Ormerod made his Wrexham debut on the opening day of the 2012–13 season, playing 75 minutes of the 3–1 victory over Woking.
 Ormerod scored his first goal for the club in the FA Cup against Southport.
 His first league goal in the fifth division came in an away 5–1 win over Braintree Town in November 2012.
 His next goal came in a boxing day home match against AFC Telford United, a game which he scored a double.
-In March 2013 Ormerod played at Wembley for the third time in as many years in the FA Trophy Final against Grimsby Town, the game ended 1–1 and Wrexham eventually won on penalties extending Ormerod's trophy collection.
+In March 2013 Ormerod played at Wembley for the third time in as many years in the FA Trophy final against Grimsby Town, the game ended 1–1 and Wrexham eventually won on penalties extending Ormerod's trophy collection.
 Ormerod left Wrexham by mutual consent in April 2014.

-Padiham
+Later career and coaching career

 After leaving Wrexham, Ormerod signed for Padiham in the Northern Premier League Division 1 North.

-Retirement and coaching career

-On 21 January 2016, Ormerod confirmed his decision to retire, stating "At 39, it's time to hang up the boots, a big thanks to family and friends and everyone who has supported me, it's been a crazy ride thanks!".
+In 2015, he joined Bamber Bridge, where he partnered another former Premier League striker in Jon Macken.
+On 21 January 2016, he confirmed his decision to retire, stating "At 39, it's time to hang up the boots, a big thanks to family and friends and everyone who has supported me, it's been a crazy ride thanks!".

-In October 2019, Ormerod and John Hills became caretaker managers of AFC Fylde following the departure of Dave Challinor, leading them to a 6–1 victory over Peterborough Sports in the FA Cup and a 2–0 league win over Boreham Wood in the National Conference League.
+In October 2019, Ormerod and John Hills became caretaker managers of AFC Fylde following the departure of Dave Challinor, leading them to a 6–1 victory over Peterborough Sports in the FA Cup and a 2–0 league win over Boreham Wood in the National League.
 On 19 December 2019, Ormerod returned to Bamber Bridge when he was added to Jamie Milligan's first team staff on a part-time basis.

+In December 2024, he was appointed the assistant kit manager at Bolton Wanderers, reuniting with his former Blackpool teammates Ian Evatt, Stephen Crainey and Matt Gilks.